TandemChat/landing/legal/Privacy Policy.md

 We use the hCaptcha anti-bot service (hereinafter "hCaptcha") on our website.
 This service is provided by Intuition Machines, Inc., a Delaware US Corporation ("IMI"). hCaptcha is used to check whether the data entered on our website (such as on a login page or contact form) has been entered by a human or by an automated program.
 To do this, hCaptcha analyzes the behavior of the website or mobile app visitor based on various characteristics.
 This analysis starts automatically as soon as the website or mobile app visitor enters a part of the website or app with hCaptcha enabled.

-When using the [Revolt App](https://app.revolt.chat), hCaptcha will only begin analysis when you:
+When using the [Tandem App](https://app.tandemchat.ru), hCaptcha will only begin analysis when you:

 - Submit a login request.
 - Submit a registration request.